skaiwlkr/better-uptime-status-page/README.md

 BETTERSTACK_TOKEN=YOUR-TOKEN-HERE
 ```

-3. Set up on [Vercel](https://vercel.com) and add your environment variables
+3. Set up on [Vercel](https://vercel.com) and add your environment variables (You can make use of the Vercel's "Deploy"-Button)
 4. Enjoy 🎉

 ## Contributors